-Types of habitat present in Bluff Harbour and the surrounding areas are listed in Table 5.
+Types of habitat present in the Port of Tauranga and the surrounding areas are listed in Table 5.
 Given that much of the available habitat for incoming non-indigenous species is represented by artificial substrata within the port, calculation of habitat area/volume is not feasible within the present project - there are almost certainly no data on numbers of piles, marina pontoons, etc for the whole port and the available habitat area is structurally extremely complex.
-As part of the delimitation survey for Styela clava, Gust et al. (2006) estimated that the length of artificial habitat (piling, pontoons, breakwalls) present in the Port of Bluff (including Tiwai Wharf) was 10,409 m.
-This value was derived from GIS maps of the area and represents the horizontal length of structures present.
-Clearly it does not provide an estimate of the area of habitat available for colonisation, but allows a rough comparison among ports.
+As part of the delimitation survey for Styela clava Gust et al. (2006) estimated the length of artificial habitat (piling, pontoons, breakwalls) present in the Port of Tauranga and Tauranga Bridge Marina to be 3,746 m and 6,736 m respectively.
+These values were derived from GIS maps of the areas and represent the horizontal length of structures present.
+Clearly they do not provide an estimate of the area of habitat available for colonisation, but allow a rough comparison among ports.
 For example, the equivalent value for the largest port in the targeted surveillance programme is 11,300 m for Wellington (including the Burnham Oil Wharf but not including Shelly Bay, or Seaview Wharf and Marina: note that the length of artificial habitat in the Waitemata Harbour and Lyttelton Port were not estimated by Gust et al. 2006).